Dashlane Review: Is It the Best Password Manager in 2025?

 Phishing Alerts — Good Protection Against Shady Sites

 Dashlane provides two types of phishing alerts.
-The first warns you about malicious websites posing as Dashlane, and the second stops you from entering a password on a shady website posing as a legitimate one.
+The first warns you about malicious websites posing as Dashlane, and the second stops you from manually entering a password on any other shady website posing as a legitimate one.
 To do this, Dashlane cross-checks the URL of the website you’re trying to log into with the URL of the account stored in your vault.
 If there isn’t a match, Dashlane will issue a warning.

 Dashlane Security Features — Top-Notch Security, Plus a Bundled VPN